Flutterwave/Python-v2/README.md

 ## Introduction
-The Python library provides easy access to Flutterwave for Business (F4B) v2 APIs from Django, Flask, and other Python apps.
+The Python library provides easy access to Flutterwave for Business (F4B) v2 APIs from Django, Flask, and other Python applicationa.
 It abstracts the complexity involved in direct integration and allows you to make quick calls to the APIs.

 Available features include:

-- Collections: Card, Account, Mobile money, Bank Transfers, USSD, Barter, NQR.
+- Collections: Card, Account, Mobile money, Bank Transfers, USSD, Barter, and NQR payments.
 - Payouts and Beneficiaries.
 - Recurring payments: Tokenization and Subscriptions.
-- Split payments
+- Split payments.
-- Card issuing
+- Card issuing.
 - Transactions dispute management: Refunds.
 - Transaction reporting: Collections, Payouts, Settlements, and Refunds.
 - Bill payments: Airtime, Data bundle, Cable, Power, Toll, E-bills, and Remitta.
-- Identity verification: Resolve bank account, resolve BVN information.
+- Identity verification: Resolve bank account, and Resolve BVN information.

 ## Table of Contents
 1. [Requirements](#requirements)